Adam Mickiewicz: Lithuanian language

-Adam Mickiewicz did not write any poems in Lithuanian.
-However, it is known that Mickiewicz did have some understanding of the Lithuanian language, although some Polish commentators describe it as limited.
+Mickiewicz did not write any poems in Lithuanian.
+However, it is known that he did have some understanding of the Lithuanian language, although some Polish commentators describe it as limited.

-In the poem Grażyna, Mickiewicz quoted one sentence from Kristijonas Donelaitis' Lithuanian-language poem Metai.
-In Pan Tadeusz, there is a un-Polonized Lithuanian name Baublys.
+In the poem Grażyna, Mickiewicz quoted one sentence from Kristijonas Donelaitis' Lithuanian-language poem The Seasons.
+In Pan Tadeusz, there is an un-Polonized Lithuanian name Baublys.
 Furthermore, due to Mickiewicz's position as lecturer on Lithuanian folklore and mythology in Collège de France, it can be inferred that he must have known the language sufficiently to lecture about it.
 It is known that Adam Mickiewicz often sang Lithuanian folk songs with the Samogitian Ludmilew Korylski.
 For example, in the early 1850s when in Paris, Mickiewicz interrupted a Lithuanian folk song sung by Ludmilew Korylski, commenting that he was singing it wrong and hence wrote down on a piece of paper how to sing the song correctly.
 On the piece of paper, there are fragments of three different Lithuanian folk songs (Ejk Tatuszeli i bytiu darża, Atjo żałnieros par łauka, Ej warneli, jod warneli isz), which are the sole, as of now, known Lithuanian writings by Adam Mickiewicz.
 The folk songs are known to have been sung in Darbėnai.

 Legacy

-A prime figure of the Polish Romantic period, Mickiewicz is counted as one of Poland's's Three Bards (the others being Zygmunt Krasiński and Juliusz Słowacki) and the greatest poet in all Polish literature.
+A prime figure of the Polish Romantic period, Mickiewicz is counted as one of Poland's Three Bards (the others being Zygmunt Krasiński and Juliusz Słowacki) and the greatest poet in all Polish literature.
 Mickiewicz has long been regarded as Poland's national poet and is a revered figure in Lithuania.
 He is also considered one of the greatest Slavic and European poets.
-He has been described as a "Slavic bard".
+He has been described as a "Slavic bard."
 He was a leading Romantic dramatist and has been compared in Poland and in Europe with Byron and Goethe.

+The works of Mickiewicz also promoted the Lithuanian National Revival and the development of national self-awareness.
+Mickiewicz's works began to be translated into the Lithuanian language when he was still alive (e.g. Simonas Daukantas, one of the pioneers of the Lithuanian National Revival, translated and retold a story Żywila / Živilė in 1822, Kiprijonas Nezabitauskis translated Litania pielgrzyma / Piligrimų litanija and it was published in Paris in ~1836, Liudvikas Adomas Jucevičius translated a ballad Trzech Budrysów / Trys Budriai in 1837).
+Moreover, Mickiewicz's works has influenced the pioneers of the Lithuanian National Revival in the 19th century (e.g. Antanas Baranauskas, Jonas Basanavičius, Stasys Matulaitis, Mykolas Biržiška, Petras Vileišis).
+Furthermore, the beginning of Vincas Kudirka's Tautiška giesmė (1898), the national anthem of Lithuania since 1919 and since 1988, is a paraphrase of the beginning of a poem Pan Tadeusz.
+The translation into Lithuanian and publishing of Mickiewicz's works has continued after the restoration of Lithuania's statehood in 1918.